 Not having made a film since Malediction, Gordon returned after a twenty-five year absence with Secrets of a Psychopath.
 Gordon was 93 years old when he directed Secrets of a Psychopath, which makes him one of the oldest directors alive.
 According to a 2013 article in Film Comment, both Manoel de Oliviera and Leni Riefenstahl were making films after the age of one hundred.
 Gordon comes in as the fourth oldest director after Kaneto Shindo who released a film at the age of 98.

 For that matter, Gordon doesn’t seem that clued up on how the internet and online dating sites work.
 The police don’t seem at all concerned about these missing girls or capable of finding them.
-In a real world setting, the most logical thing police would do fairly soon into an investigation is look up their online/mobile footprint and find the agreement to meet someone (for that matter the address that Famiglietti must have left Mary Anthony who arrives on his doorstep to meet him for the first time).
-The most laughable point is when the police finally do go to investigate the online dating service and we find it is no more than a regular office where clerical workers manually match prospective clients on cards just like the old days when it was called a computer dating service.
+In a real world setting, the most logical thing police would do fairly soon into an investigation is look up the missing person’s online/mobile footprint and find the agreement to meet someone.
+(For that matter, they would surely have found the address that Famiglietti must have left Mary Anthony for when she arrives on his doorstep to meet him for the first time).
+The most laughable point is when the police finally do go to investigate the online dating service and it turns out to be no more than a regular office where clerical workers manually match prospective clients on cards just like the old days when it was called a computer dating service.
 Not to mention that everybody who communicates on the internet in the film has the annoying habit of doing so in caps.

 Gordon attempts to get inside the head of his psychopath but only produces paperback psychology rather than psychopathology.
 However, what does lift the film from its shabby writing is the sordidness of the psychology.
 You are amazed by a film that has an incestual brother-sister relationship at the heart of it – a rather perverse one that has a vampish Kari Wuhrer twisting the knife on Famiglietti for trying to pursue a normal relationship and where he has repressed all memories of a traumatic event.
 There are also the bizarrely risible scenes where the two of them dress up in costumes and makeup as dolls to taunt their victims.